bsc-pm/ovni/doc/user/emulation/nanos6.md

 ## Idle view

-This view shows the idle state of the worker thread.
-A worker becomes idle when it has nothing to do.
-In particular, when attempting to get a task in the DelegationLock, after the first iteration the worker is considered idle.
+The idle view shows when CPUs become *Idle*.
+This state is displayed when no thread is *Running* in the CPU or when a worker is marked as Stalled (not making progress) such as when busy waiting but still *Running* in the CPU.

-Similarly, when a worker serves tasks, all the time is not moving tasks from the queues is considered idle too.
+In particular, a worker requesting a new task will become Stalled after entering the delegation lock and performing a complete iteration without receiving work.

 ## Subsystem view